Ajinkyachirde07/SnapShop-E-Commerce-Web/README.md

 ## Testing Library

-SnapShop uses the "Vitest" testing library to ensure the stability and correctness of the codebase.
+SnapShop Project uses the "Vitest" testing library to ensure the stability and correctness of the codebase.
 Automated testing is crucial for maintaining a reliable application.

-## Build/Run and Deployment

-To set up the project locally, you need Node.js and NPM installed on your machine.

-### Website:

-To run the website, follow these steps:
-1. Clone the repository and navigate to the project folder.
-2. Install the project dependencies using `npm install`.
-3. Run the web application using `npm run dev`.
-4. Run tests with `npm run test`.

-For deployment, execute `npm run build`.
-The generated build files can then be hosted on a web server or a platform like Netlify for public access.

-### Server:

-To run the server, follow these steps:
-1. Clone the repository and navigate to the project folder.
-2. Install the project dependencies using `npm run build:server`.
-3. Run the web application using `npm run start:server`.

 ## Copyright and License